 Notes about Esperanto Literature: original and translated, fiction and non-fiction

-Since the world outside of the Esperanto movement has, in general, no idea that there is a rich literature in Esperanto and that there are flourishing publishing houses, book distribution centers (local and online), and, of course, avid readers in most countries of the world, we will present here some of our titles to the English speaking world, in the hope that the widespread ignorance of the literature in the international language Esperanto will be, one day, a thing of the past.
+Since the world outside of the Esperanto movement has, in general, no idea that there is a rich literature in Esperanto and that there are flourishing publishing houses, book distribution centers (local and online), and, of course, avid readers in most countries of the world, we will present here some of our titles to the English speaking world.
+Since the beginnings of Esperanto, almost 140 years ago, books have been written in this international language.
+With each decade, with more and more authors from all continents, Esperanto literature has become a mature and nuanced literature with stylistic diversity, and covering all kinds of genres.
+Original novels, short stories, poetry, and specialized books are published every year.
+This website wants to present – in English – some of the titles, in the hope that the widespread ignorance of the literature in the international language Esperanto will be, one day, a thing of the past.
+Please come back soon to see new books.

 The Esperanto publisher Mondial publishes books in and about Esperanto, works originally written in Esperanto and books translated from many languages into Esperanto.
 It publishes fiction and non-fiction: prose, poetry, dictionaries, and specialized books dealing with various topics.